Statistical description of galaxy clusters in Finzi model of gravity: General form of the distribution function

-Here, the factor $z=\exp\frac{\mu}{T}$ (fugacity) determines the activity of the system.
-From this basic relation equation (\ref{21}), we can determine the general form of distribution function for our system of galaxies.
-Using the partition function (\ref{20}) with chemical potential equation (\ref{12}) the distribution function takes the following form:
+The factor $z=\exp\frac{\mu}{T}$ is the fugacity of the system and it determines the activity within the system.
+From this basic equation (\ref{21}), the general form of the distribution function of system can be determined easily.
+Utilizing the partition function (\ref{20}) with chemical potential equation (\ref{12}) the distribution function of the system takes the following form:

-Till here\\ From equation (\ref{22}) we confirm the basic structure of the distribution function is same for Finzi model of gravity as has been derived by Saslaw and Hamilton for Newtonian gravity~\cite{7, 13}.
-The graphical representation of the probability distribution function as a function of particle number $N$ in is shown in figure \ref{fig7}.
-From the figure, it is clearly visible that the peak of the distribution function has flattens as the value of the clustering parameter shifts to higher values.
+From equation (\ref{22}) we confirm that there is no change in the basic structure of the distribution function in Finzi gravity model to the one derived by Saslaw and Hamilton for Newtonian gravity~\cite{7, 13}.
+The graphical representation of the probability distribution function with increasing particle number $N$ is shown in figure \ref{fig7}.
+From the figure, it is clearly visible that the peak value in the distribution function decreases with an increase in the value of the clustering parameter.